sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-Doc/questions.md

 ### Set top module

-For project containning muti-projects, if you succeed generating your module, right-click the module you want to set as the top module IDE -> Hierarchy interface.
+For project that contains multiple-projects, if you succeed generating your module, right-click the module you want to set as the top module IDE -> Hierarchy interface.

 ![set_top_module](./../../../zh/tang/Tang-Nano-Doc/assets/set_top_module.png)

 If your Hierarchy interface is the same as what is in the left picture, this means there are logic errors in the code, such as syntax errors or generate errors.
-Click 'RTL Anakysis Error' in the upper right corner then you can see the error type code and location of the error in the dialog box that pops up, as shown in the right picture in the following table.
+Click 'RTL Analysis Error' in the upper right corner then you can see the error type code and location of the error in the dialog box that pops up, as shown in the right picture in the following table.

 <table>
 <tr>